Adithyamaurya/Cryptic/README.md

 Cryptic is a browser-based AES-256 file encryption tool.
 It allows you to securely encrypt any file directly in your browser and download it with a .cryptic extension.
 All encryption and decryption happen locally—your files never leave your device.

 Features
-🔒 AES-256-GCM encryption for strong security

-🔑 Password-based key derivation (PBKDF2)

-🗂️ Encrypts any file type, outputs as .cryptic

-🖥️ 100% client-side: No uploads, no data leaves your browser

-🛡️ Authenticated encryption with integrity checks

-How It Works
-Select a file to encrypt.

-Enter a password (used as the encryption key).

-Encrypt: Download the encrypted file with a .cryptic extension.

-Decrypt: Upload your .cryptic file and enter the password to restore the original.

-Usage
-Clone or Download this repository.

 Open index.html in your browser.